Miridyan/paint/README.md

 # Paint

 This project is pretty useless and only serves as a means to teach myself how to use gtk+ and the rust programming language.
 As of right now it can't do very much.
-When it finished that will probably still be the case considering it's inspired MSPaint (even though it looks nothing like it).
+When it's finished that will probably still be the case considering it's inspired MSPaint (even though it looks nothing like it).

 ## Building